Longtime Wisconsin Supreme Court Justice Abrahamson dies

 But Abrahamson found herself in the minority on several high-profile cases later in her career, including in 2011, when the court upheld the law championed by Republican then-Gov. Scott Walker effectively ending public employee union rights, and again in 2015, when the court ended a politically charged investigation into Walker and conservative groups.

-Abrahamson’s health began to fail in 2018.
-She frequently missed court hearings, participating by phone or not at all.
+Abrahamson’s health began to fail in 2018, and she frequently missed court hearings.
 That May, she announced she wouldn’t run again in 2019, and in August, she revealed she has cancer.

 Doyle, a former Wisconsin attorney general and two-term governor, called Abrahamson a pioneer and said he sought her advice when he first ran for Dane County district attorney in the 1970s.
+Doyle’s father, who was a federal judge, gave Abrahamson her first job out of law school, Doyle said Sunday.

+“She was just the warmest, funniest, dearest friend anyone could have,” Doyle said.

-Doyle in 2018 called her “one of the great leaders in Wisconsin government.”
-He credited her with working to demystify the court by holding hearings around the state and meeting with school groups and others to discuss its work.
+Doyle has credited Abrahamson with working to demystify the court by holding hearings around the state and meeting with school groups and others to discuss its work.

-In addition to breaking barriers for women, Doyle said Abrahamson had been a champion of civil rights and civil liberties, a protector of basic constitutional rights, and a strong advocate for open government and public records.
+In addition to breaking barriers for women, Doyle has said Abrahamson was a champion of civil rights and civil liberties, a protector of basic constitutional rights, and a strong advocate for open government and public records.

-“She brought the court to the people of Wisconsin by the force of her own personality, by the decisions she rendered and is somebody who really looked to protect the people of Wisconsin and their basic constitutional rights,” Doyle said.
+Dan Abrahamson, who practices law in California, said his mom kept her work and personal life separate.

+“She was always there for meals,” he said.
+“She was always there with me for homework. … As a mother, all of the energy and all of the attention to deal and all the care she brought to her professional life she brought to her family as well.”

 Abrahamson wasn’t without her enemies, both on the court and among Republican lawmakers who pushed a constitutional amendment in 2015 that led to her ouster as chief justice.
 The voter-approved amendment enabled members of the court to choose the chief justice — who oversees the state court system — instead of requiring the title go to the most senior justice.

 Abrahamson, who became chief in 1996, was quickly voted out by conservative justices who held a majority on the court when the new law took effect in 2015.
+Justice Patience Roggensack has served as chief justice since then.

-Although she often clashed with more conservative members of the court, and drew support from liberals and Democrats, Abrahamson steadfastly maintained that she was an independent voice.
+Although she often clashed with more conservative members of the court, and drew support from liberals and Democrats, Abrahamson steadfastly maintained she was independent.

-“When I joined the court, I was given a voice — a voice that I have not hesitated to use,” Abrahamson said in a May 2018 statement announcing her decision not to seek re-election.
+“When I joined the court, I was given a voice — a voice that I have not hesitated to use,” Abrahamson said in May 2018.
 “The best expression of appreciation I can give the people who have elected and repeatedly reelected me is to continue to speak with the clarity, forthrightness and compassion that come from a life I have tried to devote to service and to justice for all.”